viviRbi/vyNote/readme.md

 ```

 # Maven
-1. What is Maven?
+## What is Maven?
+- Maven is a dependency manager and build automation tool for Java programs.
+Maven project configuration and dependencies are handled using the Project Object Model, which is defined in a file called the `pom.xml` file

-2. What is the default Maven build lifecycle?
+## What is the default Maven build lifecycle?

-3. Where / when does Maven retrieve dependencies from?
+## Where / when does Maven retrieve dependencies from?
 Where are they stored locally?

-4. What is the POM and what is the pom.xml?
+## What is the POM and what is the pom.xml?
+- POM is short for Project Object Model.
+It is the representation of a Maven project held in a file named pom.xml
+- pom.xml is an XML file that contains information about the project and configuration details used by Maven to build the project

-5. What defines Maven project coordinates?
+## What defines Maven project coordinates?
+- groupId, artifactId, version, packaging, (classifier)

 # Advanced
-1. What are functional interfaces?
+## What are functional interfaces?
 List some that come with the JRE for Java 8

 2. What are lambdas?

-3. What is try-with-resources?
-What interface must the resource implement to use this
+## What is try-with-resources?
+What interface must the resource implement to use this feature?
-feature?
+- Generally finally block is used to close all the resources (viz., file, database connection, socket or anything that should be closed after its task is done) to prevent any leaks.
+- There is a possibility of the close method throwing an exception and hence it has to be surrounded in a try catch block.
+- The try-with-resources statement makes sure that every opened resource is closed at the end of the statement.
+So a try-with-resources statement is nothing but a try statement that declares one or more resources.
+A resource is said to be any object that implements java.lang.AutoCloseable interface

 4. How to make numbers in your code more readable?

-5. Which collections cannot hold null values?
+## Which collections cannot hold null values?
+- HashTable, implements from Map collections, because its key required to be serialize and have to be able to use .equals
+- TreeSet, which needs Comparble and Comparator interface
+- TreeMap's key, because its keys need to be sorted

-6. If 2 interfaces have default methods and you implement both, what happens?
+## If 2 interfaces have default methods and you implement both, what happens?
+- Only 1 unimplemented method show up.
+And if we write that method, both interface satisfy

-7. If 2 interfaces have the same variable names and you implement both, what happens?
+## If 2 interfaces have the same variable names and you implement both, what happens?

 ## Why does HashTable not take null key?
 - Because HashTable serilize the key, if it takes null, it'll throw a null pointer exception